osisoft/OCS-Docs/Documentation/SequentialDataStore/Units_of_Measure.md

 ## `Get Quantity Owner`

 Get the owner of the specified quantity.
+For more information on owners, see [Access Control](xref:accesscontrol).

 **Request**